Private health insurance premium increases

 Some consumers prefer to be covered for all possible eventualities – but this level of cover certainly doesn’t come cheap, nor does it make sense to pay for things you don’t even need.

-June is the other peak period, as July 1 is the cut-off for soon-to-be 31-year-olds who want to take out cover before being stung with Lifetime Health Cover (LHC) loading.
+June is the other peak period, as many soon-to-be 31-year-olds frantically look to take out cover before being stung with Lifetime Health Cover (LHC) loading which kicks in for 31-year-olds that don't have a health insurance policy come 1 July (see the next point for more detail).

 It can really pay off to shop around in one of those peak periods, as health funds are trying to win over new customers by offering a range of bonuses and incentives for new customers.